marcos-abreu/monaco/docs/modules/monaco-multirequest.md

 **monaco-multirequest** allows you to execute multiple async fetch requests and manage callbacks (success and error) after all of them are done.

-The main concept of **monaco-multirequest** is that either all requests will succeed triggering a unified `success` callback or if one fails, then all remaining requests will be aborted and the request error will be passed to the multirequest `error` callback.
+The main concept of **monaco-multirequest** is that either all requests will succeed triggering a unified `success` callback or if one fails, then all remaining fetch requests will be aborted and the request error response will be passed to the multirequest `error` callback.

 Multi Fetch Requests
 ----